fifth-postulate/parser-combinators/workshop/guide/src/prelimenaries/parser.md

 If the language of your choice does not have good support for functions, don't worry.
 You could mimic the technique in this workshop.
 It might be a bit verbose at some points, but the ideas are still worthwhile.

 ### Returning List
-We opted to have a List as return type.
+We opted to have a list as return type.
 This is a choice and you could take a different route here.

 The choice isn't without thought.
 One of the first descriptions of parser combinators also used list in their return type.
 This allows to signal failure to parse with an empty list and to signal success with a singleton list.